AnotherFoxGuy/cmakepp/source/map/README.md

 ## <a name="map_values"></a> `map_values`

+ returns all values of the map which are passed as ARNG

 ## <a name="mm"></a> `mm`

  function which generates a map out of the passed args or just returns the arg if it is already valid